Test Without Hardware

 Loopback Mode

 Loopback mode measures the reference DI directly.
-It does not measure your Helix, and it does not tell you how balanced your real presets are.
+It does not measure your processor, and it does not tell you how balanced your real presets are.

 Use loopback when you want to practice the app quickly.